airbus-cert/Yagi/README.md

 ## Overview

-`Yagi` intends to include the wonderful [Ghidra](https://github.com/NationalSecurityAgency/ghidra) decompiler part into both IDA pro and IDA Freeware.
+Yagi intends to include the wonderful [Ghidra](https://github.com/NationalSecurityAgency/ghidra) decompiler into both IDA pro and IDA Freeware.

 ![Example of Yagi](.img/yagi.gif)

 You can download installers for Windows and Linux versions [here](https://github.com/airbus-cert/Yagi/releases), then press F7 and enjoy!

-Here is the list of architectures that are currently supported:
+Here is the list of architectures that Yagi can decompile at the moment:

 |Arch Names|Yagi|
 |----------|-----------|